aaronpowell/aaronpowell.github.io/src/content/posts/2021-07-29-keyboard-first-impressions-zsa-moonlander.md

 ### Day 2 - Feeling better

-On day 2 I started playing with the _tenting_, which is how you can raise the keyboard up.
+On day 2 I started playing with the keyboard _tenting_, which is how you can raise the keyboard up.
 I like that the MS Natural 4000 wasn't sitting flat on the desk and curved up at the middle, so I played around a bit with that on my Moonlander to get a position that felt right.

 ![Tenting the keyboard up for better hand position](/images/2021-07-29-keyboard-first-impressions-zsa-moonlander/tenting.jpg)

 I started doing more typing and it wasn't feeling as horrible.
-I've got a talk upcoming so I did some work on the slides, which required so typing but nothing long, and I did some updating to my work backlog, general admin stuff, and things were feeling better.
+I've got a talk upcoming so I did some work on the slides, which required some typing but nothing long, and I did some updating to my work backlog, general admin stuff, and things were feeling better.

 Here's a video I posted on Twitter towards the end of day 2, showing me typing the tweet:

 {{<tweet "1419890805238472709">}}

 That tweet took about 45 seconds to type, which didn't feel too bad...
-You'll see me backspace a few times too!
+You'll see me backspace a few times though!

 ### Day 3 - Coding

-After two days I felt like I was getting the hang of this usual typing, it was time to do some coding.
+After two days I felt like I was getting the hang of this usual typing stuff, it was time to do some coding.

-And back to square one 🤣.
+Aaaaaaaaaaaaaaaand back to square one 🤣.

 I never realised how muscle memory I have in coding, where the symbols are, how to use tools like VS and VS Code, I just use them, I don't even think.